 Through the courtyard, the visitors got into another part of the exhibition pavilion, where immersive experiences were organized.
 The technologies presented at the congress were the works of famous contemporary artists, young start-ups, experimental works of students and big companies.

-At the end of this article I will tell about the immersive installation that stuck in my mind.
+At the end of this article, I will tell about the immersive installation that stuck in my mind.
 First, I would like to share new ideas that I learned from several talks.
-My attention was attracted by questions about the importance of technology in the world of contemporary art, difficulties artists face when they create their works, the demand of this kind of art, etc.
+My attention was attracted by questions about the importance of technology in the world of contemporary art, difficulties artists face when they create their works, the demand for this kind of art, etc.

 The meaning of one of the most widely discussed terms of innovation became the topic for discussion of the round table Innovations in the corporate media environment.
 In my opinion, the question is relevant for many professional fields and is particularly important for the museum sector.
 The introduction of the Internet has led many well-known media companies, including The Guardian, to a deep crisis.
 It was the development and application of innovative approaches that allowed the media to remain in demand.

-When developing new products, she emphasized the importance of studying and understanding the users’ needs at first stages of the project.
+When developing new products, she emphasized the importance of studying and understanding the users’ needs during the first stages of the project.
 The success of the next steps lies in understanding the needs of the audience.
 According to her, the ideas, even the most innovative, will be useless if they are not based on a scrupulous study of users’ profiles.
-In my opinion, this is a very important advice, especially for the development of tourist and cultural products.
+In my opinion, this is very important advice, especially for the development of tourism and cultural products.

 An interesting topic about the role of technologies in the processes of art was discussed at the round table Cafeteria of Creative Technologies.